axmolengine/axmol/docs/hlsl-spec.md

 - Custom sampler names must be unique within the shader.
 - Custom sampler arrays are **not supported** (`SamplerState arr[4]` is rejected).
+- Multiple custom samplers are supported in one shader.
+They may use different sampler states as long as each sampler name is registered before `Program` creation.
 - Each custom sampler must be registered with `SamplerRegistry` **before** the `Program` is created:
   ```cpp